AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Computational Methods and Software Design

-This data-flow design naturally partitions the pipeline into two functional layers.
+Reading Eq.~\eqref{eq:pipeline} left to right, the six agents group naturally into three functional layers, indicated by the colored frames in Fig.~\ref{fig:pipeline}.
 The \emph{cognitive layer} (Architect~$f_1$, Input Writer~$f_2$) interprets user intent and constructs a validated MOOSE input file encoding Eqs.~\eqref{eq:allen_cahn}--\eqref{eq:model_params}.
-The \emph{execution layer} (Runner~$f_3$, Reviewer~$f_4$, Visualization~$f_5$) manages simulation execution, autonomous failure recovery, and extraction of the kinetic observables $N(t)$ and $\tilde{k}(T)$ defined in Eqs.~\eqref{eq:Nt}--\eqref{eq:arrhenius}.
-Separating these concerns ensures that input-construction errors are caught and corrected before they propagate into costly simulation runs.
+The \emph{execution layer} (Runner~$f_3$, Reviewer~$f_4$, Visualization~$f_5$) manages simulation execution, screens each run for successful completion, and extracts the kinetic observables $N(t)$ and $\tilde{k}(T)$ of Eqs.~\eqref{eq:Nt}--\eqref{eq:arrhenius}.
+The \emph{epistemic layer} (Skeptic~$f_6$) adversarially tests each completed run against the physical laws it must satisfy, classifying it as credible only if it survives falsification (Section~\ref{sec:skeptic}).
+This separation of concerns serves the pipeline at both ends: input-construction errors are caught in the cognitive layer before they propagate into costly simulation runs, and the credibility verdict is kept independent of the machinery that produced the result.

-The pipeline executes as follows (Fig.~\ref{fig:pipeline}).
-The Architect ($f_1$) parses the user prompt and produces the simulation plan $\mathcal{P}$, which the Input Writer ($f_2$) --- a compound agent coordinating six sequential sub-agents --- uses to construct a validated MOOSE \texttt{.i} input file.
-The Runner ($f_3$) then launches MOOSE and monitors solver progress; on convergence failure, it routes the error log to the Reviewer ($f_4$), which diagnoses the failure class, proposes corrected parameters, and returns them to the Input Writer via the retry arc~\cite{shinn2023reflexion}.
-On successful completion, the Runner passes simulation output to the Visualization agent ($f_5$) for kinetics extraction and Arrhenius analysis.
-This closed-loop correction cycle operates entirely without user intervention and is described in detail in Section~\ref{sec:reviewer}.
-The following subsections describe each agent in turn (Sections~\ref{sec:architect}--\ref{sec:viz}), followed by the plugin architecture that makes the framework physics-agnostic (Section~\ref{sec:plugin}) and the Model Context Protocol interface that enables headless operation (Section~\ref{sec:mcp}).
+These layers come together when a task traverses the pipeline (Fig.~\ref{fig:pipeline}).
+The Architect ($f_1$) parses the user prompt into the simulation plan $\mathcal{P}$, from which the Input Writer ($f_2$) --- a compound agent coordinating six sub-agents in strict dependency order --- renders a validated MOOSE \texttt{.i} input file.
+The Runner ($f_3$) launches MOOSE, streams the solver log, and records whether the run reaches its target integration time; the Reviewer ($f_4$), a completion-aware execution screen, then determines whether the run executed successfully, distinguishing genuine solver breakdown from transient adaptive-timestep events that recover and complete.
+For every completed run, the Visualization agent ($f_5$) extracts the coarsening kinetics and performs the Arrhenius analysis, and the Skeptic ($f_6$) independently subjects the result to falsification against its physical invariants.
+Only runs that both complete execution and survive falsification enter campaign-level analysis; this verification arc operates without user intervention and is detailed in Sections~\ref{sec:reviewer} and~\ref{sec:skeptic}.
+With the workflow now in view end to end, the following subsections examine each agent in turn (Sections~\ref{sec:architect}--\ref{sec:viz}), followed by the plugin architecture that makes the framework physics-agnostic (Section~\ref{sec:plugin}) and the Model Context Protocol interface that enables headless operation (Section~\ref{sec:mcp}).